WebexCommunity/WebexPythonSDK/docs/user/quickstart.rst

     the system.
 For example, a person may not be added to a room more than once.

-You can catch any errors returned by the Cisco Spark cloud by catching :exc:`SparkApiError` exceptions in a try-except block.
+You can catch any errors returned by the Webex Teams cloud by catching :exc:`SparkApiError` exceptions in a try-except block.

 .. code-block:: python